-Lateral thoracic meningoceles are a type of spinal meningocoele.
+Lateral thoracic meningoceles are a type of spinal meningocele.

 As with any meningocele, it results from herniation of the meninges through a foramen or a defect in the vertebral column.

 They are typically associated with neurofibromatosis type I but can rarely occur in isolation.
-In these patients occurs in association with thoracic spine scoliosis.
+In these patients, they may occur in association with thoracic spine scoliosis.

 When scoliosis/kyphosis is present, the meningocele is located at the apex of the convexity.